 Do we have any History Department Intramural Teams?
 Past majors have organized and captained History Department Intermural Broom Ball, Frisbee, and Bicycling teams.
 The History department office is happy to announce, publicize, post sign-up sheets, send e-mail reminders about games, and support as best as it can the team you organize, and will do all it can to help you if you choose to be a team captain or team leader.

 Do we have any History Department social outings for majors?
-Past majors have suggested and arranged fun outings for History majors - bowling night (w/college vans and pizza), bicycle outings, sledding/traying events on Evans Hill.
-Other fun outings: History Majors Hike in the Arb, a field trip to Nerstrand Big Woods, a History majors & faculty field trip to the Minnesota Historical Society, the Rice County Historical Society, the Northfield Historical Society, group bicycle trip to the Dundas Mill.
-If you want to plan an outing, please talk to the History SDAs and/or talk to Nikki.
+Past majors have suggested and arranged fun outings for History majors - bowling night (department provided college vans and pizza), bicycle outings, sledding/traying events on Evans Hill.
+Other fun outings: History Majors Hike in the Arb, a field trip to Nerstrand Big Woods, a History majors & faculty field trip to the Minnesota Historical Society, the Rice County Historical Society, the Northfield Historical Society, a group bicycle trip to the Dundas Mill, and we've even had a majors' bus trip to a St. Paul Saints game!
+If you have any suggestions for a majors' outing, please talk to the History SDAs and/or talk to Nikki.

 Can I check out films from the David Parks Collection?
 The History department David Parks Collection of DVDs and VHS tapes that can be checked out or be used for projects and presentations.
 Contact Nikki if you'd like to check out any materials.